leoneville/leoneville/README.md

 ### Hello there, I'm Neville Guimarães 🖐️

-- 💻 The programming language I master the most is Go.
+- 💻 The programming language I master the most is Golang.
-- 🔭 I’m currently working with ReactJS, PHP, Python, NodeJS, React Native and TypeScript.
+- 🔭 I’m currently working with Python, Flask, Golang and ReactJS.
-- 🌱 I’m currently learning ReactJS and React Native.
 - ⚡ Fun fact: I love play video games, tennis, soccer with my friends and speding time with family and friends.

 ##